Dean177/async/packages/with-async-resource/Readme.md

 # with-async-resource

-Avoid boilerplate and a common pitfall when working with promise producing functions in react
+Avoid boilerplate and a common pitfalls when working with promise producing functions in react

 ## Installation